-Dr. Mo Rastgaar is an associate professor of Mechanical Engineering at Purdue Polytechnic Institute.
-He was an associate professor of Mechanical Engineering-Engineering Mechanics at Michigan Tech, prior to joining Purdue University.
-Dr. Rastgaar received his PhD degree in Mechanical Engineering from Virginia Tech in 2008.
+Dr. Mo Rastgaar is a professor at Purdue Polytechnic Institute.
+He received his PhD degree in Mechanical Engineering from Virginia Tech in 2008.
 He was a post-doctoral associate in the Newman Laboratory for Biomechanics and Human Rehabilitation at MIT.
 Dr. Rastgaar is a recipient of 2014 NSF CAREER award.

-Dr. Rastgaar's research interests includes assistive and rehabilitation robots, systems design, cyber-physical systems, dynamics, and controls.
+Dr. Rastgaar's research interests include assistive and rehabilitation robots, systems design, cyber-physical systems, dynamics, and controls.